 This year, in many ways, has been a complete 180 from last year.
 It was a much slower, more introverted year.
 I think a bit more reflective, and a bit more forward-thinking… or maybe forward-planning or forward-evaluating?
-Except for finishing up my time in South Korea and a quick trick to Stockholm before the end of 2016, there were no crazy international adventures.
+Except for finishing up my time in South Korea and a quick trick to Stockholm a few weeks after I turned 30, there were no crazy international adventures.
 There weren’t even many crazy domestic adventures.
 This year was very much about reconnecting with a sense of “home.”

 I don’t know what happened, really.
 I never made an explicit decision not to travel this year.
 I just didn’t really have a desire to.
 I do think deep down there were some nerves/anxiety about various attacks that have been happening around the world in seemingly safe places, but it also came down to the fact that there wasn’t really anywhere I was dying to visit.
 The travel bug was in deep hibernation and has only really started to re-emerge in the last month or so.

 All of this “home” time gave me all sorts of opportunities to reconnect with old friends, explore new hobbies and projects that I wouldn’t be able to if I were on the road, and, unexpectedly, time to think about the things I do and don’t want in my life over the next few years.

 That last piece - what I want in my live in the next few years - has really changed shape from even 6 months ago, and certainly from a year ago.
 In my 30th birthday post, I talked a lot about finally achieving the lifestyle I’d always wanted.
 I’d reached my goal and spent the last year with the luxury of being able to work from wherever I wanted on the planet.
 I surprised myself by wanting to work from right here in good ole New Jersey.